What Are the Little Ivies and NESCAC?

 Location: Lewiston, ME

-Bates is a prestigious university in Maine, and is known both for the close bonds forged between students and the overall friendliness of the student body.
-Students at Bates are intellectuals and often take their academic conversations outside of the classroom.
-The school has a high freshman retention rate, indicating that students are satisfied with their academic and social experiences.
+Bates is a prestigious university in Maine, and is known for the close bonds forged between students and the overall friendliness of the student body.
+Students at Bates are intellectuals and commonly take their academic conversations outside the classroom.
+The school has a high freshman retention rate, indicating that students are satisfied with their overall academic and social experiences.

 Learn more about Bates and see your chances of acceptance.